Condition guide

 What post-accident headaches usually mean

-People often describe pressure, temple pain, or a “band” sensation that tracks with neck stiffness and fatigue.
+People often describe pressure, temple pain, or a “band” sensation along with neck stiffness and fatigue.
 The pattern commonly changes with driving, prolonged sitting, screen time, or head turning, and some people also notice jaw tension, upper back tightness, or dizziness sensations.

 Symptom clusters